 8. Confirmation Or Tickets For Any Excursion

 If you have booked excursions through the ship, you will receive tickets in advance.
 Either as soon as you board or at the time of purchase.
-You will actually need these.
+You will need these.
 If you booked anything online, print out the relevant emails and confirmations.
 It’s also a good idea to print out a description of the excursion that you paid for so that you know what is included and you can correct any discrepancies.

 9. Ship Daily Planner

 The daily newsletter contains lots of useful information specific to individual port calls.
 For instance, they usually include a map of the port, or at least the area around where the ship docks.
 They have information about the ship’s agent in port in case of emergencies.
 They may also include practical information about the port, such as how much you should expect to pay for a taxi or travel times to common destinations.
-And, they have that very important information about when to back on the ship, so you aren’t relying on memories.

 10. A Watch or Timepiece (on Ship Time)

-When you leave the ship during port calls, make sure that you have an analog watch or some other way of keeping time that stays on ship time.
-You should be extremely wary of relying on any electronic devices that automatically reset to local time.
+When you leave the ship during port calls, ensure you have an analog watch or some other way of keeping time that stays on ship time.
+You should be highly wary of relying on any electronic devices that automatically reset to local time.
 There are many ports where the ship will not adjust its clock to match local time.
 And, when a ship departure time is posted, it will always be posted based on ship time.
-You should confirm that whatever clock you are using is on ship time before you leave the ship.
-And, the departure time may have changed from when you booked your cruise, so you should reconfirm the actual departure time.
-(See this story for an example of what can happen if you fail to confirm the time.)

-For obvious reasons, you absolutely want to have the correct departure time, so that you make it back before your ship sails without you.
-So, you want to know when to get back to the ship.
-And, you preferably don’t want to rely on others.
 Other cruisers you encounter on excursions will not necessarily be on the same “ship time” as the ship you are sailing.
 (It may vary based on the cruise line and the time zone from which they embarked.)
 And, you definitely want to remain on the ship time for your actual ship.

 11. First Aid Kit (Or At Least Band Aids)